facebookarchive/caffe2/_docs/getting-started/mac.md

 [Anaconda](https://www.continuum.io/downloads) is the recommended install route.
 The following commands will install Caffe2 wherever your other conda packages are installed.

+> If you download the zip file from Github instead of using `git clone`, then you must run `git submodule update` before building.

 ```bash
 git clone --recursive https://github.com/caffe2/caffe2.git && cd caffe2
 CONDA_INSTALL_LOCALLY=1 ./scripts/build_anaconda.sh